SynBioDex/SBOL-visual/Glyphs/FunctionalComponents/complex/README.md

 ![glyph example](complex-pr-specification.png)
 ![glyph example](complex-pp-specification.png)

-This may also be applied to show complex formation (binding) of a molecule to a nucleic acid backbone by compositing the glyph for the molecule with appropriate portion of the diagram the nucleic acid backbone.
+This may also be applied to show complex formation (binding) of a molecule to a nucleic acid construct by compositing the molecule glyph with the appropriate portion of the nucleic acid construct.
 For example, a protein binding to the promoter of a transcriptional unit:

 ![glyph example](complex-pdna-specification.png)